Sunset Boulevard (film): Casting

-Wilder harks back to Swanson's silent film career when Norma shows Joe the film Queen Kelly, an earlier Gloria Swanson film directed by Erich Von Stroheim.
-Queen Kelly wasn't released in the United States for over 50 years after Swanson walked off the set.
+Wilder harks back to Swanson's silent film career when Norma shows Joe the film Queen Kelly, an earlier Gloria Swanson film directed by Erich von Stroheim, who himself portrays Norma's former director and husband Max von Mayerling, who now works as her butler.
+Queen Kelly was not released in the United States for over 50 years after Swanson walked off the set.

-Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed 12 weeks but, just before the start of filming, he withdrew from the project, claiming his role of a young man involved with an older woman was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.
+Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed twelve weeks, but withdrew just before the start of filming, claiming his role of a young man involved with an older woman was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.
 An infuriated Wilder responded, "If he's any kind of actor, he could be convincing making love to any woman."
-Clift himself was having an affair with a much older woman (the singer Libby Holman) which was suggested as his real reason for withdrawing from the film.
+Clift himself was having an affair with singer Libby Holman, 15 years his senior, which some have suggested was his real reason for withdrawing from the film.